Little Apple (song): T-ara version

+The release of the cover by T-ara received very positive reception and lots of attention in China, beginning their large success as one of the most popular K-pop girl groups in the Chinese music industry.

 This is the first time that a K-pop artist has released a cover version of a C-pop song.
+NME has included the song on its list of T-ara's best songs.

 Other versions

 Strawberry, May Ng and Stella Chen of RED People, otherwise known as Amoi-Amoi, released a cover version of the song, including various Malaysian fruits.
 The video includes scenes of Chopstick Brothers' original music video as well as T-ara's music video.

 Norwegian Power Metal artist PelleK uploaded a cover of this song on his YouTube channel Pellekofficial on January 14, 2015, in a metal style and has been both complimented and criticized for his pronunciation of Chinese words.